Teradata/python-driver/README.md

 `AES/OFB/PKCS5Padding`      | 192
 `AES/OFB/PKCS5Padding`      | 256

-Stored Password Protection uses a symmetric encryption algorithm such as DES or AES, in which the same secret key is used for encryption and decryption of the password.
+Stored Password Protection uses a symmetric encryption algorithm such as AES, in which the same secret key is used for encryption and decryption of the password.
 Stored Password Protection does not use an asymmetric encryption algorithm such as RSA, with separate public and private keys.

 CBC (Cipher Block Chaining) is a block cipher encryption mode.
 With CBC, each ciphertext block is dependent on all plaintext blocks processed up to that point.
 CBC is suitable for encrypting data whose total byte count exceeds the algorithm's block size, and is therefore suitable for use with Stored Password Protection.